center-for-threat-informed-defense/workshop/README.md

 2. Update local ATT&CK data:
    `python3 update-attack.py`
    _Note: `update-attack.py`, has many optional command line arguments which affect the behavior of the build.
 Run `python3 update-attack.py -h` for a list of arguments and an explanation of their functionality.
 3. Serve the html to `localhost:8000`:
     1. `cd output`
     2. `python3 -m pelican.server`

+**Refreshing website content** - to refresh the website based on modified ATT&CK Workbench data run the following commands from your ATT&CK Website directory:
+1. Stop the pelican server by pressing control-c in the terminal window for the runing website.
+2. Update your web pages:
+   `python3 update-attack.py`
+3. Serve the html to `localhost:8000`:
+    1. `cd output`
+    2. `python3 -m pelican.server`